gobbledygook88/gobbledygook88.github.io/app/_walks/2024-07-28-south-downs-way.md

         alt: Water tap
       - url: walks/2024-07-28-south-downs-way/day-3-amberley-2.jpg
         alt: Amberley hills
+    - title: Amberley Mount (Day 4)
+      latitude: 50.90277349820072
+      longitude: -0.5161374764302139
+      text: I chose to stop in Amberley because I knew there would be a really hard climb once you leave the town.
+In fact, today would feature three hard climbs so I would class this my hardest day.
+As you'll see later, it was also the most beautiful.
+The Black Horse pub packed a nutritious lunch for me, of which I decided I would eat for breakfast once I had conquered the first hill.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-4-morning.jpg
+        alt: Amberley Mount
+    - title: A24 / Washington turning
+      latitude: 50.8964994120135
+      longitude: -0.43025333241748975
+      text: I knew about this turning during research so was on the lookout for it, and I'm glad I took it.
+Further along the true route is a crossing at the A24 dual carriageway.
+The traffic is extremely fast with multiple lanes in both directions.
+This small diversion is also officially signposted as the South Downs Way and provides a footbridge over the A24.
+I arrived to this point quite early before noon so decided to take a break on top of the hill looking down on Washington.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-4-washington-turn.jpg
+        alt: Signpost indicating the turning to Washington
+      - url: walks/2024-07-28-south-downs-way/day-4-washington-viewpoint.jpg
+        alt: The view onto Washington
+    - title: The Frankland Arms, Washington
+      latitude: 50.90486559521179
+      longitude: -0.40491545265484247
+      text: Again, planning paid dividends here.
+The second climb of the day was just after Washington, so I knew I should refuel before tackling it.
+I waited for the Frankland Arms pub to open and ate a great lunch of scampi and chips.
+    - title: Chanctonbury Ring
+      latitude: 50.89615683789775
+      longitude: -0.38125911930847284
+      text: The second climb was a long and gruelling one, especially on a hot day.
+But at the top is Chanctonbury Ring, a prehistoric hill fort with absolutely stunning views.
+Words and photos cannot do these views justice.
+This was definitely the highlight of the day.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-4-chanctonbury-hill-1.jpg
+        alt: View from Chanctonbury Ring
+        flex: 2
+      - url: walks/2024-07-28-south-downs-way/day-4-chanctonbury-hill-2.jpg
+        alt: View from Chanctonbury Ring
+        flex: 1
+    - title: Steyning Bowl
+      latitude: 50.87183258040735
+      longitude: -0.3486895772865331
+      text: The heat and climbs were definitely taking its toll by this point of the day.
+Luckily, there are a couple of viewing benches alongside the road overlooking Steyning Bowl.
+As is with most of the South Downs, amazing views.
+    - title: Water tap
+      latitude: 50.87126028462722
+      longitude: -0.29936669260204624
+      text: A very welcome water tap placed right on the way.
+A bench provides some rest in the shade.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-4-water-tap.jpg
+        alt: Water tap
+    - title: YHA Truleigh Hill (end of Day 4)
+      latitude: 50.88124013479072
+      longitude: -0.26638556063646657
+      text: After the final climb of the day, which was pretty tough and involved a couple of pauses, the Truleigh Hill hostel is wonderfully presented directly on the South Downs Way.
+Reception is on the first floor and check-in was straightforward with many aspects of the hostel explained.
+There are water taps at the entrance to the hostel building.
+The campsite is on a slight incline, so finding a place to pitch the tent was interesting.
+The showers and toilets round the back of the hostel building were excellent.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-4-truleigh-hill.jpg
+        alt: YHA Truleigh Hill
+      - url: walks/2024-07-28-south-downs-way/day-4-tent.jpg
+        alt: Pitched tent
 ---

 The South Downs Way was my first thru-hike, and even my first ever experience at camping too.
 I first came across it when walking Ditchling Beacons and Seven Sisters.
 There were sign posts dotted around and it stuck with me ever since.
 It was a toss up between this and the North Downs Way, which I have actually walked more of, but the South Downs seemed a little more appealing.